-It seems like a lifetime ago when Prince Harry and Meghan Markle tied the knot and embarked on their new married life together as the Duke and Duchess of Sussex.
+It seems like a lifetime ago when Prince Harry and Meghan Markle tied the knot and embarked on their new married life together as the Duke and Duchess of Sussex on May 19, 2018.

 With the wedding bouquet hand-picked by Harry himself and the hidden piece of fabric from Meghan's first date dress woven into her wedding gown for her "something blue", there were plenty of personal touches on their special day.

-If you're in Scotland between now and October, make sure you head to the Palace of Holyroodhouse for the special exhibit, A Royal Wedding: The Duke and Duchess of Sussex, where Prince Harry and Duchess Meghan's wedding outfits are now on display.
+The Palace of Holyroodhouse in Scotland put on a special exhibition in 2019 named A Royal Wedding: The Duke and Duchess of Sussex, where Prince Harry and Duchess Meghan's wedding outfits were put on display for all to see.

-Plus, the exhibition's audio guide is narrated by Their Royal Highnesses themselves!
+The exhibition also featured an audio guide narrated by Their Royal Highnesses themselves.

 While Meghan's stunning Givenchy gown was accessorised by a veil representing the distinctive flowers of all 53 Commonwealth countries, Prince Harry surprised royal watchers by opting to wear the uniform of the Household Cavalry on his wedding day.

-And now the groom has revealed why he choose this particular outfit.
+The groom later revealed why he choose this particular outfit.

-"I chose the frock coat as a uniform, with permission from my grandmother, because I think it's one of the smartest Household Cavalry uniforms," Prince Harry, known as the Earl of Dumbarton in Scotland, said on the recording.
+"I chose the frock coat as a uniform, with permission from my grandmother, because I think it's one of the smartest Household Cavalry uniforms," Prince Harry said on the recording.